Graduate Search Results Page

-Designed to develop career urban planners skilled in sustainable urban planning and policy and knowledgeable about green technologies, these unique programs integrate sustainable thinking and insights into every aspect of your planning education.
+Designed to develop career urban planners skilled in sustainability policy and policy development with an emphasis on sustainable technologies and techniques, this unique program integrates systems thinking and climate solutions into every aspect of your planning education.
 It is designed for professionals in:

 The systems engineering program provides broad knowledge of the "systems approach" for designing and managing large-scale engineering systems throughout the life cycle, with faculty and students exploring case studies and methodologies from NASA, the U.S. Department of Defense and U.S. corporations.